mjhanninen/clj-uenv/README.md

 ## Status

-This library is at the **experimental** stage at best.
-Things are missing and anything can break.
+This library is at the **experimental** stage.
+Things may still break.

 ## Features